Napa Cabbage Asian Slaw (Video)

 Low-Carb Diet / Low-Glytemic Diet / South Beach Diet Suggestions:

-Made with Stevia Granulated Sweetener or another no-calorie sweetener, this Napa Cabbage Asian Slaw would be approved for any phase of the South Beach Diet and most other types of low-carb eating plans.
+If it’s made with an approved sweetener, this Crunchy Low-Carb Napa Cabbage Asian Slaw would be approved for any phase of the South Beach Diet and most other types of low-carb eating plans.
 Light mayonnaise would be recommended for South Beach, but honestly I personally wouldn’t worry about using full-fat mayonnaise for better flavor, since there isn’t a huge amount of mayo compared to the crunchy salad ingredients, and other low-carb diets would prefer full-fat mayo.

 Find More Recipes Like This One: